jeipollack/euclid_rag/docs/user-guide/index.rst

-:og:description: Learn how to use rubin_rag.
+:og:description: Learn how to use euclid_rag.

 ##########
 User guide